 Next, a visit to Rock-a-Nore Fisheries, the best wet fish shop in town, where wonderful crustaceae – crab, lobster, squid, Rye Bay scallops and brown shrimps, not forgetting the dear old whelk – are stacked up in crates.
 ‘Our grandma Polly Gannon used to push a fish cart seven miles from Hastings to Bexhill and back again every day before our parents Albert and Lilly set up Rock-a-Nore Fisheries some 30 years ago,’ says owner Sonny Gannon, whose family have been in the business for two centuries.
 He also does a good line in hot and cold smoked fish: bloaters, buckling, kippers, eel, mackerel, haddock (tip-top for a chowder).

 Once we have our fish, it’s back to Home Store’s Kitchen for fun and creativity.
-After a slice of freshly-baked fruit tart and a coffee, the cooking begins.
-A fish filleting lesson, and then preparation and cooking with Alastair Hendy will take up the rest of the day, resulting in a glorious seafood lunch, prepared by us all – with wine, and a pud to finish.
+A fish filleting lesson, and then preparation and cooking with Alastair Hendy will take up the rest of the day, resulting in a glorious seafood late lunch, prepared by us all – with wine, and a pud to finish.

 How do I book?

 What should I bring?

 We supply everything you will need for cooking, but please do bring your favourite knife if you have one.
 Bring walking boots or sturdy shoes for the beach, a camera or smartphone is strongly recommended, and if you enjoy a sea dip – your swim gear in summer.